weyoss/throtty/README.md

 # Considerations

-Because of the limitation of the Javascript engine, setTimeout, setInterval and other timers are allowed to lag arbitrarily and are not guaranteed to run at exact time.
+Because of the limitations of the Javascript engine, setTimeout, setInterval and other timers are allowed to lag arbitrarily and are not guaranteed to run at exact time.
 They tend to drift and delays due to CPU load are expected to happen.